-Mountain Biking in Mount Revelstoke and Glacier national parks is subject to restrictions (view the Mountain biking restrictions here).
-With the exception of the five trails listed here, all trails and off-road areas in Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are closed to cycling.
+Mountain Biking in Mount Revelstoke and Glacier national parks is subject to restrictions.
+With the exception of the trails listed, all trails and off-road areas in Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are closed to cycling.

 Natural and historic objects